Callanish Stones: Later history

 The first written reference to the stones was by Lewis native John Morisone, who around 1680 wrote that the stones were men "converted into stone by ane Inchanter" and set up in a ring "for devotione".
 Sometime around 1695 Martin Martin visited the site and was told by the local people that "it was a place appointed for worship in the time of heathenism, and that the chief druid or priest stood near the big stone in the centre, from whence he addressed himself to the people that surrounded him."
 In his 1726 work on the druids, John Toland specifically identified Diodorus Siculus' Hyperborea with Lewis, and the "spherical temple" mentioned by Diodorus with the Calanais Stones.
 In 1743, William Stukeley described the stone circle as a druid circle and the avenue like a serpent.
 In 1819, geologist John MacCulloch published the first accurate description.
 In 1846, the Danish historian J. J. A. Worsaae made a sketch and plan of the Calanais Stones.

 In 1857 peat to a depth of five feet (1.5 metres) was cleared away, under the orders of the proprietor of Lewis, James Matheson, revealing the chambered tomb and the true height of the stones.
 In 1885 the Calanais Stones were taken into state care.

 Interpretation

 Alexander Thom and Gerald Hawkins suggested that the stones were a prehistoric lunar observatory.
 Others have proposed a relationship between the stones, the moon and the Clisham range in Harris.
 Critics of these theories argue that several alignments are likely to exist purely by chance in any such structure, and many factors such as the weathering and displacement of the stones over the millennia mean there can be no certainty of any alignments, original or otherwise.

+Conservation and heritage status

+The Callanish Stones are a protected archaeological site in the care of Historic Environment Scotland.
+The monument is legally protected as a scheduled monument under the Ancient Monuments and Archaeological Areas Act 1979, recognising its national importance as one of the most significant prehistoric stone settings in Britain.

+Historic Environment Scotland is responsible for managing and conserving the site.
+This includes maintaining the stones and the surrounding archaeological landscape, monitoring their condition, and managing public access so visitors can experience the monument without damaging it.

+Visitors can learn more about the site at the nearby Calanais Stones Visitor Centre.
+The centre is operated by Urras Nan Tursachan (The Standing Stones Trust), a local charitable organisation that provides exhibitions, educational information, and facilities for people exploring the wider Callanish stone complex.